vast-eng/jQuery-Placeholder-Newlines/README.rst

-Fork
+jQuery Placeholder Newlines
 =====
-This is a fork of the jQuery-Placeholder plugin.
-It supports newlines in textarea placeholders.
+jQuery Placeholder Newlines is a fork of the jQuery-Placeholder plugin but with support for newlines.

 Since no browsers support this, we active the plugin for all browsers, not just legacy browsers.

 TODO:
 Add Webkit implementation: Webkit leaves placeholder visible until there is text in the textarea where as most browsers hide the placeholder